 Table of Contents

 Part 1: Introduction.
 1. Economic Analysis of Government Regulation.
 2. Introduction to Government Regulation.
 Part 2: Economic Regulation.
 3. Theories of Natural Monopoly and Investment Regulation.
 4. Theory of Price Level Regulation.
 5. Theory of Price Structure Regulation.
 6. Theory of Entry Regulation.
 7. Theory of Competition in a Natural Monopoly.
 8. Regulation in the Telecommunications Industry in China.
 9. Regulation in the Electric Power Industry in China.
 10. Regulation in the Water Industry in China.
 Part 3: Social Regulation.
 11. Externalities and Environmental Regulation in China.
 12. Asymmetric Information and Product Quality Regulation in China.
 Part 4: Conclusion.
-13. Trends in Regulation and Policy Implications in China.
+13. Trends in Regulation and Policy Implications in China

-Wang Junhao is a specialist of government regulation in China, professor and dean of the China Institute of Regulation Research, Zhejiang University of Finance and Economics (ZUFE), and author of 20 academic books and more than 150 refereed academic papers.
+Wang Junhao is a specialist of government regulation in China, professor and dean of the China Institute of Regulation Research, Zhejiang University of Finance and Economics (ZUFE), and author of 20 academic books and more than 150 peer-reviewed academic papers.